History of Afghanistan: Indo-Parthian Kingdom

-Kushans
+Kushan Empire

-The Kushan Empire expanded out of Bactria (Central Asia) into the northwest of the subcontinent under the leadership of their first emperor, Kujula Kadphises, about the middle of the 1st century CE.
-They came from an Indo-European language speaking Central Asian tribe called the Yuezhi, a branch of which was known as the Kushans.
+The Kushan Empire expanded out of Bactria (in Central Asia) into the northwest of the subcontinent under the leadership of their first emperor, Kujula Kadphises, about the middle of the 1st century CE.
+They came from an Indo-European language-speaking Central Asian tribe called the Yuezhi, a branch of which was known as the Kushans.
 By the time of his grandson, Kanishka the Great, the empire spread to encompass much of Afghanistan, and then the northern parts of the Indian subcontinent at least as far as Saketa and Sarnath near Varanasi (Benares).

-Emperor Kanishka was a great patron of Buddhism; however, as Kushans expanded southward, the deities of their later coinage came to reflect its new Hindu majority.
+The Kushans inherited the Hellenistic culture of Bactria and their pantheon included a diverse group of deities, some Greek and some native Iranian.
+Emperor Kanishka was a great patron of Buddhism; however, and as the Kushans expanded southward, the deities of their later coinage came to reflect its new Hindu majority.
 They played an important role in the establishment of Buddhism in the Indian subcontinent and its spread to Central Asia and China.
 Historian Vincent Smith said about Kanishka:

 The empire linked the Indian Ocean maritime trade with the commerce of the Silk Road through the Indus valley, encouraging long-distance trade, particularly between China and Rome.
-The Kushans brought new trends to the budding and blossoming Gandhara Art, which reached its peak during Kushan Rule.
+The Kushans brought new trends to the budding and blossoming Gandhara art, which reached its peak during Kushan Rule.
+By the 3rd century, their empire in India was disintegrating and their last known great emperor was Vasudeva I.